Inclusion at Parkwood

 - The school aims to ensure that the children make progress in line with prior attainment.

 We recognise that SEN includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
 Children with educational special needs are identified through observation and ongoing assessment.

-Please see our SEND local offer for details of how we are able to support children with SEND.
+Please see our SEND report for details of how we are able to support children with SEND.

 Equality at Parkwood

 At Parkwood Primary School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of race, gender, disability, faith or religion or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and able to participate fully in school life.
-Our Equalities Policy and Equalities Action Plan have been developed by staff and governors, and informed by pupils and parents.
+Please see our Equalities Statement for more detailed information.